Addpixel/KirbyComments/README.md

 ## Usage

+The *Kirby Comments* plugin comes with an example snippet (`comments`) which lists all comments of a page and provided a form for submitting new ones.

-To use the `comments` snippet, include it on the page where the comments and the comments form should appear on.
+To use the `comments` snippet, include it on the page where the comments and the comments form should appear.

 ```php
 <div class="comments">
   <?php snippet('comments') ?>
 </div>
 ```

+You are not limited to using the `comments` snipped shipped with this plugin.
+Feel free to learn from [the source code](https://github.com/Addpixel/KirbyComments/blob/master/snippets/comments.php) and write your own comments-form if the `comments` snippet doesn’t suit your needs.

 ## Options